-EDITOR’S NOTE: You can help Dr. Mark Farnham with his medical bills by purchasing a copy of his new book, Every Believer Confident: Apologetics For The Ordinary Christian by clicking here.
+EDITOR’S NOTE: You can help Dr. Mark Farnham with his medical bills by purchasing a copy of his new book, Every Believer Confident: Apologetics For The Ordinary Christian.

 On July 8, I went to visit my grandsons, who live three hours away.
 While I was there, I began to notice that something wasn’t right in my brain.
 I was experiencing confusion, and my daughter told me that I had repeated myself several times.
 Long story short, several scans at the hospital in State College revealed a large tumor in the cavity below the brain where a person’s pituitary gland usually hangs free.
 The tumor was benign but was crushing my pituitary gland, engulfing my carotid arteries, and threatening my optic nerves.

 Needless to say, this was quite a shock to my family and me.
 For the previous nine years of my life, I had been in good health following a kidney transplant in 2010 – a selfless donation by my brother-in-law.
 I tended to think that the kidney disease that ended in the transplant would be my one big health issue in life, and for almost a decade, God had been sustaining my health.

 In the weeks that followed my cognitive incident, we were assured that the surgery to remove the tumor was low risk and that recovery would be complete within a year or so.
 Doctors were concerned about my transplanted kidney, so they ordered an ultrasound on my abdomen where it had been placed.
 The ultrasound revealed the kidney was healthy and unaffected by the pituitary tumor, but doctors also found something else that greatly concerned them.